Andre Curtis

-Andre Curtis is an American football safeties coach for the Chicago Bears.
+Andre Curtis (born December 8, 1976) is an American football coach who is the defensive pass coordinator for the Dallas Cowboys of the National Football League (NFL).
 He was a former linebacker at Virginia Military Institute.

 Playing career

 Curtis was a four-year letter winner playing linebacker for the Keydets between 1996 and 1999.

 Coaching career

 College coaching career

 Curtis began his coaching career at his alma mater coaching his former position, linebackers.
 He was there for four years and would then go on to coach the 2004 and 2005 seasons at Georgia Southern as their defensive ends coach.
 During his time coaching at the college level Curtis had internships with the New York Jets and Tampa Bay Buccaneers as a part of the NFL's Bill Walsh Minority Coaching Fellowship.

 New York Giants

 Curtis was a defensive quality control coach for the New York Giants from 2006-2008 coaching under David Merritt who he played under at VMI.
 With the Giants, Curtis won the Super Bowl.